Two sphinxes existed on the Pyramids Plateau, according

-study by Egyptologist Bassam El Shammaa.
+to a study which was published in 2007 by Egyptologist Bassam El Shammaa.

-vanished without a trace.
+since vanished without a trace.
 This theory, however, is in contradiction

 to the general belief that a single colossal statue functioned as a guard

 to the pyramids.

-ancient Egyptian beliefs, which were mainly based on duality.
+with ancient Egyptian beliefs, which were mainly based on duality.

-The pyramid texts recovered at Saqqara, especially from the
+The pyramid texts that had been recovered at Saqqara,

-of one lion and one lioness facing each other, posing parallel to
+lioness, facing each other, posing parallel to each other, or sitting

-"The double avenue of the ram-headed Sphinxes fronting the first
+The double avenue of ram-headed sphinxes fronting the

 Temple of Luxor emphasise this duality, alongside other indications

-like the double crowns of Upper and Lower Egypt, Isis, Osiris,
+such as the double crowns of Upper and Lower Egypt, Isis, Osiris,

-He said ancient Egyptian records and mythology suggested that
+Habtoor and Horus.
+Egyptian records and mythology suggested that

-curse by the chief Egyptian deity.
+being cursed by the chief Egyptian deity.

 Utterance No 600 says that Atum - the 'complete one'